mlafeldt/protips/2013/01/11-shell_realpath.md

-# Get real absolutized path to a directory in Shell
+# Get real absolute path to a directory in Shell

 If you're a Ruby programmer, you might know that `Pathname#realpath` returns the real (absolute) path to a file or directory in the actual filesystem without symlinks or useless dots.

 For example:

 ```ruby
 [1] pry(main)> require 'pathname'